Accused: The defendant in a criminal trial.

 Summons: A court order requiring a person to appear before a judge.

-Superior court: Judges of the Court of Appeal of New Brunswick and the Court of Queen’s Bench of New Brunswick are superior court judges.
+Superior court: Judges of the Court of Appeal of New Brunswick and the Court of King’s Bench of New Brunswick are superior court judges.

 Surcharge: A financial penalty imposed by the court in addition to a fine or other penalty.